 You can also pick and choose courses from the above-mentioned study modules, as long as your path studies comprise at least a total of 20 credits.
 You find current Path Studies in the Open Campus course calendar (oppiaineet search: Arts management, Open University Path Studies)

 The master’s programme will select students based on the admissions criteria as part of the student admissions of the joint application procedure.
-The Master’s Degree Programme in Arts Management, Society and Creative Entrepreneurship admits about 15 new students every other year, and the maximum intake via the Open University path is three students.
+The Master’s Degree Programme in Arts Management, Society and Creative Entrepreneurship admits about 8–15 new students every other year.
 To be admitted as a degree student through the path, the applicant must submit an application online via the Studyinfo portal.

 Successful applicants are expected to complete the path studies, meet other application criteria of the master’s programme and demonstrate their aptitude to the programme with an interview conducted in English, a written assignment in English and a CV.
 Read application instructions.